benjha/nvrapids_olcf/gtc_2020/README.md

 ## README.md

-This directory includes benchmarking scripts fro cuML, cuDF, CuPY and cuGraph.
+This directory includes benchmarking scripts for cuML, cuDF, CuPY and cuGraph.